SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### General
   1. [Target: V4.x] Choosing a specific theme depending on the selected simulation game
   2. [Target: V4.x] Further simplification of the overall configuration process.
 Overhaul of "Race Settings", "Simulator Settings" and "Simulator Configuration"
+  3. [Target: V4.2.x] Integrate WebView2 with Edge to cope with the pending shutdown of IE 11